 ddev is an open source tool that makes it dead simple to get local PHP development environments up and running within minutes.
 It's powerful and flexible as a result of its per-project environment configurations, which can be extended, version controlled, and shared.
 In short, ddev aims to allow development teams to use Docker in their workflow without the complexities of bespoke configuration.

-- docker-compose 1.20.0 and higher (bundled with Docker in Docker for Mac and Docker for Windows)
+- docker-compose 1.21.0 and higher (bundled with Docker in Docker Desktop for Mac and Docker Desktop for Windows)

 - OS Support

-- macOS Sierra and higher (macOS 10.12 and higher but it should runs anywhere docker-ce runs)
+- macOS Sierra and higher (macOS 10.12 and higher; it should run anywhere Docker Desktop for Mac runs.

-- Linux: Most recent Linux distributions which can run Docker-ce are fine.
+- Linux: Most Linux distributions which can run Docker-ce are fine.
 This includes at least Ubuntu 14.04+, Debian Jessie+, Fedora 25+.
 Make sure to follow the docker-ce post-install steps

 Using ddev with other development environments